-You submit your pride and joy to the beady eyed tester at an approved garage, and can do nothing as he prods, taps, and bounces, your car in various
+You submit your pride and joy to the all-seeing tester at an approved garage, and can do nothing as he prods, taps, and bounces, your car in various

 It will help your chances if you use the following checklist when doing your pre-MOT checkup.
 Some of the areas you'll need to look at include: